Eupen: Sport

 K.A.S.
-Eupen, founded in 1945, is the city's main association football club and play at the 8,000-capacity Kehrweg Stadion.
+Eupen, founded in 1945, is the city's main association football club and play at the 8,000-capacity Kehrwegstadion.
 In 2010, after winning a play-off, the side became the first club from the German-speaking Community to reach the country's top flight, then known as the Belgian Pro League.
 They were relegated after one season, returning to the top level, now known as Belgian First Division A, in 2016.